-The Fund's target asset allocation as at January 2020 is set out above.
-As far as is practical and cost-effective, attempts will be made to maintain an actual asset allocation split that is close to the target strategy.
+The Fund's SAA is scheduled to be reviewed annually, usually at the January meeting of the Local Pension Committee.
+The latest SAA is set out below.
+As far as is practical and cost-effective, attempts will be made to maintain an actual asset allocation that is close to the target strategy.
+This will be supported by the Fund's formal rebalancing arrangements which are also set out below.